Fenton Tower is a fortified 16th-century tower, sitting in beautiful North Berwick countryside, just 20 miles east of Edinburgh.

 To those not in the know, this hardy, staunch tower’s sole purpose would appear to be to hold a small militia to guard the ancient hills on which it sits.

 In centuries gone by, this would’ve been a fair assessment.
 Today, however, the luxury interior is Fenton Tower’s best-kept secret, where behind its dense wooden doors is the perfect combination of beautiful historic features and five-star facilities.

 Fenton Tower is available for exclusive use, with the experienced management team on hand to tailor your stay to meet your exact requirements.

-Fenton Tower can sleep a total of 12 guests in 7 rooms, with a further 2 rooms sleeping up to 4 in the adjoining lodge.
+Fenton Tower can sleep a total of 12 guests in 7 rooms, with a further 2 rooms sleeping up to 4 in the adjacent lodge.
 All bedrooms are individually styled, adding to that “home-from-home” feel that Fenton just oozes.

 The Great Hall (above), Library and Grand Dining Room

 Fenton’s Great Hall is perfect for anything from cosy family nights in, to grand clan meetings.
 The large roaring fireplace and plush sofas create an enchanting contrast to the towering ceilings and suits of armour.
 The adjoining library offers a secluded, quiet spot for relaxing with a book or a game of chess.

 The Grand Dining Room is a deep, vaulted chamber on the ground floor.
 The sturdy walnut table is surrounded by seats draped in tartan and makes an ideal setting for everything from a celebratory feast to an intimate dinner with friends.

 From this nest you can survey the North, East and South, all from the comfort of an Italian silver-gilt double frame bed.
 Your free-standing bath and walk-in shower only serve to increase the comfort of your stay.

 A cosy twin room tucked away at the top of its own spiral staircase.